L U C Y Y I P

 DESIGN | TECH | MATERIAL | WILDCARD

-In collaboration with McCann NY and FrameStore, Tomorrow Lab, where I worked temporarily inbetween my college and graduate studies, deisgned and cbuilt a wearable cinematic experience to promote the launch of the new National Geographic television series "One Strange Rock", directed by Darren Aronofsky and hosted by Will Smith.
+In collaboration with McCann NY and FrameStore, Tomorrow Lab, where I worked in between my college and graduate studies, designed and built a wearable cinematic experience to promote the launch of the new National Geographic television series "One Strange Rock", directed by Darren Aronofsky and hosted by Will Smith (with contribution from NASA).
 The show details the experiences of past and present astronauts and how these events changed their lives and their perspective of their home planet.

 Team at Tomorrow Lab:

-Pepin-Gelardi, Theodore Ullrich, Shelby Thompson, Ben Oppenheimer, Tan Tran, Jingwen Zhu, Dorian Fernandez, Joe Saavedra, Lucy Yip, Josephine Latreille
+Pepin-Gelardi, Theodore Ullrich, Shelby Thompson, Ben Oppenheimer, Tan Tran, Jingwen Zhu, Dorian Fernandez, Joe Saavedra, Josephine Latreille

 The helmets take design cues from a real astronaut helmet, including a lower body harness and articulating visor.
 In order to re-create an astronaut’s view of Earth from space, the visor itself is actually a projection screen, specially textured and painted to allow content to be seen on the interior and exterior surfaces.